Published on March 15th, 2013 | by Andrea Bertoli0

 1 Tablespoon Korean chili powder (more to taste)

-- Pour reserved soak water into jar to cover the cabbage mixture.
-Leave jar on at room temperature (probably on the kitchen counter) for 3-4 days.
-Using clean utensils, taste each day for tanginess and let culture longer if you like.
+- Leave jar on at room temperature (probably on the kitchen counter) for 4 days up to a week, being sure to check the brine levels every day, adding more if needed.
+Using clean utensils, taste each day for tanginess and let it ferment longer if you like.
 There might be bubbles- that’s good!
-Every day open to jars to release excess carbon dioxide.
 Refrigerate after opening– it will keep for a long time!

 Yield: 3-5 cups